Sunday, May 2, 2021

 The shot which Aron Sherriff tried was the "Forehand Runner" and as we see on the screenshot photo (left) where his bowl is stopped; the runner (yellow) bowl passed very close to the shot bowl; Aron just missed by an inch or so.
 A gutty shot for the Gold Medal of the 2016 World Bowls.
 But the better players can and do make these hard and "impossible" shots.

-This blog which was started several months ago and now being finished because I was here watching the 2020 Australian NSW Bowls Club Championship Singles Final which in Canada was a early morning 3am as to the Australia`s 6 pm game time.
-Watching such great bowls game online is all that we have with the CoVid shutdown of Canadian and Americian Lawn Bowls Clubs.
+I am late finishing this blog because I was here in Canada watching the 2020 Australian NSW Bowls Club Championship Singles Final.
+Here in Canada, to watch 6pm game from Australia or New Zealand requires a early morning 3am viewing.
+Watching such great bowls game online is all that we Lawn Bowls addicts have with the CoVid shutdown of Canadian and Americian Lawn Bowls Clubs.

 From March 15 to 19, 2021 we saw the 2020 Australian NSW Bowls Club Championship streaming. was worth the early morning online. ( from March 15 to 19, 2021) Have not missed much of the Australian or New Zealand streaming this year, this 2020 Singles Final was worth the early morning viewing.